How to Invert a Picture? in 3 Easy Steps

 - Open your image in Preview

-- Use our free online invert tool instead - it works perfectly on Mac
+- Use our free online invert tool instead.
+It works perfectly on Mac.

 How to Invert Colors Using CSS?
 (For Web Developers)